husky-team/husky/README.md

 Build
 -----

-Download the Husky source code:
+Download the latest source code of Husky:

     $ git clone https://github.com/husky-team/husky.git

+Or download latest release in [Releases Notes](https://github.com/husky-team/husky/releases).

 We assume the root directory of Husky is `$HUSKY_ROOT`.
 Go to `$HUSKY_ROOT` and do a out-of-source build using CMake: